secureblue/secureblue/README.md

 - Increase defenses against the exploitation of both known and unknown vulnerabilities.
 - Avoid sacrificing usability for most use cases where possible
+- Disabling metrics and data collection where they exist, so long as this has no security implications (for example, making vscode data collection opt-in instead of opt-out on `dx` images)

-The following are not in scope for this project:
+The following are not in scope:
-- Anything related to "privacy", since Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
+- Anything that sacrifices security for "privacy".
+Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
 This is especially true when at odds with improving security.
 - Anything related to "degoogling" chromium.
 For example, we will not be replacing chromium with Brave or ungoogled-chromium.
+Both of them make changes that sacrifice security for "privacy", such as enabling MV2.

 ## What